Registered Nursing Schools in Virginia

 Most Popular Registered Nursing Programs in VA

-The 2.30% student loan default rate is lower than average.
-80% of the teachers are full time.
-Most students complete their degree in 4.23 years.
+The average student takes 4.53 years to complete their degree at Old Dominion.
+The 5.90% student loan default rate is lower than average.
+94% of the teachers are full time.

-Of all the students who attend this school, 76% get financial aid.
-Students enjoy a student to faculty ratio of 16 to 1.
-The average student takes 4.41 years to complete their degree at GMU.
+Grads earn an average early-career salary of $42,487 after earning their degree at this institution.
+Students enjoy a student to faculty ratio of 18 to 1.
+The average student takes 4.40 years to complete their degree at VCU.

 Registered Nursing Careers in VA